 Spring of Junior year: ACT/SAT prep and ramp up for application season.
 Course planning.

 Summer between Junior and Senior year: Early application season, essay work begins.

-Fall of Senior year: full blown application season, let’s get to applying on the Common App and all other forms of online applications.
+Fall of Senior year: full blown application season, let’s get to applying on the Common App and all other forms of online applications, completing the FAFSA.

-Early spring senior year: scholarship season, completing the FAFSA, competing for scholarship and honors programs
+Early spring senior year: scholarship season, competing for scholarship and honors programs

 End of senior year: deciding and celebrating

 And yes, you would be forgiven for thinking, “Wow, all I had to do was fill out one paper application when I applied to college.”
 I know.
 I did too.
 It’ll be okay.
 We’ll be with you the whole way.